magnephoria/gemma/readme.txt

 == Special Thanks ==

-Many thanks to the WordPress team for the "Twenty Twenty-Three" theme, from which I learned quite a bit about block theme development and best practices.
+Many thanks to the WordPress team for the "Twenty Twenty-Four" theme, from which I learned quite a bit about block theme development and best practices.

 == Changelog ==